 - In the fourth output, we printed the 3-dimensional NumPy array.
 We can create n-dimensional arrays easily and fast in NumPy modules.

-- In the last output, we initialize the 3x3 size of NumPy array with non-values.
+- In the last output, we initialize the 3x3 size of the NumPy array with non-values.

 So, we can see the main objective of NumPy is the homogenous multidimensional arrays.
 We can create as many dimensions as we want, in case of NumPy dimension is often referred to as an axis.

 So, this is the brief introduction of NumPy.
-In the next section we will learn more about NumPy and how we can rearrange and make different mathematical operation with the help of NumPy.
+In the next section, we will learn more about NumPy and how we can rearrange and make different mathematical operations with the help of NumPy.